paradoxxxzero/nocolon/README.md

 # Nocolon python encoding

 **nocolon** is an utf-8 compatible encoding that removes the need of colons in python files.

 ### Disclaimer

 **NB: This is wrong, this is in so many ways very wrong.**

+This has not been tested, some case like end line comments are not implemented.

+This is a toy.

 Don't use it, don't look at the source, forget this.